 6. Briefly Describe Your Experience

 The interviewer wants an overview of your time as a medical assistant.
 It would be best to mention anything outstanding in your career that qualifies you for this particular role.
 These may include some of your achievements, training, workplaces, or roles in this field.
 Also, point out if you do not have any tangible experience.
+If you took the time to enroll in a recognized medical assistant program, you should have some internship experience you can talk about.

 I finished my internship program a while back and cannot say that I have lots of experience in this job.
 However, my training program taught me how to handle lots of clinical and administrative duties in this job.
 I also got a chance to record and maintain patient information as well as administer injections.